csabapalfi/container-camp-ldn-2015/README.md

 # Kubernetes
 ## Mandy Waite, Google

-how to make compute resources available to engineers?
+### problem: how to make compute resources available to engineers?

-dev view:
+### Borg - dev view
-cell: cluster to run it in
+* cell: cluster to run it in
-binary: fat, statically linked, in container args resource requires replicas
+* binary: fat, statically linked, in container
+* config/args
+* resource limits
+* no of replicas

 ops view:
 bazel - google build system, open source